 10. Gentle Stretching Routine

 End with full-body stretches: neck rolls, shoulder shrugs, and forward folds (seated if standing feels too much).
-Hold each for 20-30 seconds.
+Hold each stretch for 20-30 seconds.

 Stretching promotes relaxation and flexibility, aiding overall recovery.
-Pair it with any of the above for a complete session.
+Pair it with any of the above exercises for a complete session.